Icinga/icingaweb2-module-jira/doc/03-Configuration.md

 This module uses `icingaKey` to figure out whether an issue for the given object already exists.
 Hosts use their host name, services use hostname!servicename.
-As JIRA seems to offer no exact search for custom text fields out of the box (at least not without installing extra plugins), we are cheating.
+As Jira seems to offer no exact search for custom text fields out of the box (at least not without installing extra plugins), we are cheating.
 Search is down via `~` and we add surrounding escaped double quotes.
 Still, this doesn't seem to be enough.
 So we prefix the key with `BEGIN` and postfix it with `END`.